Pooja-4NI24EC406/Experiment-1/README.md

 <h3>RESULT</h3>
+Drain current is theoritical=55.5uA and practically in LTspice=54.44uA Vov=       Vout=     Vth=
+AC Gain=
+The output waveform was inverted with respect to the input, here we observed the behavior of a common-source amplifier.
 After designing, analyzing, and simulating this circuit, the following results were observed:
-<br>1.
-Voltage Gain ():
-<p>The circuit provided a significant voltage amplification.
+Current is calculated , theorical value is 55.5uA, after simulating in LTspice we get or setted as 54.44uA.The circuit provided a significant voltage amplification.
-The gain was calculated using  and verified using LTSpice simulation.</p></br>
+The gain was calculated and verified using LTSpice simulation.
-<br>2.
-Phase Inversion:
-<p>The output waveform was inverted with respect to the input, confirming the expected behavior of a common-source amplifier.</p><br>
+The output waveform was inverted with respect to the input, here we observed the behavior of a common-source amplifier.
-<br>3.
-Current Characteristics:
-<p>The drain current () followed the quadratic relationship in the saturation region:
- I_D = 1/2kn(Vgs-Vth)^2</p></br>
+ I_D = 1/2kn(Vgs-Vth)^2
  <br>4.
 Simulation Results (LTSpice Analysis):
 <p>The transient analysis showed a clear amplification of the input AC signal.
 The output voltage amplitude was higher than the input, confirming the amplifier's functionality.</p></br>

 <h3>INFERENCE</h3>
-<br>Based on the experimental and simulation results, the following conclusions were drawn:

-The Common Source MOSFET Amplifier successfully amplifies small AC signals, making it ideal for analog signal processing.

-The output is phase-inverted, which aligns with theoretical expectations
+<br>After designing, analyzing, and simulating this circuit,
+Current is calculated , theorical value is 55.5uA, after simulating in LTspice we get or setted as 54.44uA.The circuit provided a significant voltage amplification.
+The gain was calculated and verified using LTSpice simulation.
+The output waveform was inverted with respect to the input, here we observed the behavior of a common-source amplifier.
+The current is calculated by using formula, Power is given,so P=V*I, for amplifieng current is always in saturation region I_D = 1/2kn(Vgs-Vth)^2

-The voltage gain depends on the transconductance () and the drain resistor (), allowing for design flexibility.
+The voltage gain gepends on the transconductance and drain resistor Av=-Gm*Rd.
+LTSpice simulation results match with theoretical calculations.</br>

-The MOSFET operates in the saturation region, ensuring a stable amplification process.

-The LTSpice simulation results match theoretical calculations, confirming the circuit's validity.</br>

 <h3>Final Conclusion</h3>
-<p>This experiment demonstrated the working of a Common Source MOSFET Amplifier and verified its performance through mathematical analysis and circuit simulation.
-The results show that this amplifier configuration is effective for voltage amplification in electronic circuits.</p>
+<p>This experirement demonstrated the working of a common source amplifier and verified it circuit by analyzing and simulating.
+The result shows that this amplifier is effective for voltage amplication.
+Hence proved by simulating in LTSpice.</p>